noerre/Group_Project-Group_3-CineMood/README.md

 ---

 ## Overview
+In an era with an ever-increasing amount of available film content, users often struggle to choose the right movie to watch.

-CineMood is an innovative movie recommendation platform tailored to users' moods.
+CineMood is an innovative movie recommendation platform tailored to users' moods and preferences.

 It leverages external APIs and custom recommendation logic to create personalized experiences for each user.
 This project exemplifies a combination of robust backend systems with an interactive and responsive frontend.

 ---